 Vocalists should be prepared to perform two art songs.
 Foreign language repertoire is encouraged but not required.
 The use of 'pop' repertoire or musical theatre is discouraged for an audition.

 Pianists should prepare one piece from the standard classical repertoire which represents the student's musical achievement.
 Performing by memory is preferred but not required.
+Pianists should prepare to demonstrate their current level of technique by playing a scale and arpeggio.
 Students interested in jazz may present an additional performance demonstrating their jazz performance skills.
-For more suggested piano repertoire information.
+Click Here for more information on suggested piano audition repertoire.